 Poor nutrition1 and inadequate exercise2 are common problems that contribute to obesity3 and place youths at risk for type 2 diabetes, cardiovascular disease, and other serious health problems.4

 Mental health conditions are also a concern for adolescents.
 The symptoms of mental health conditions, including depression and anxiety, often begin during the teen years.
-Approximately 1 in 8 adolescents and young adults in the United States live with depression,5 and suicide is one of the most common causes of death in this age group.6;7 Anxiety disorders affect approximately one-third of teens,8 and attention deficit hyperactivity disorder and eating disorders are common in adolescence.9
+Approximately 1 in 8 adolescents and young adults in the United States live with depression,5 and suicide is one of the most common causes of death in this age group.6;7 Anxiety disorders affect approximately one-third of teens,8 and attention-deficit/hyperactivity disorder and eating disorders are common in adolescence.9;10

-KP publications related to adolescent health since 2007: 691 journal articles, 19,287 citations, 147 citations in PubMed guidelines
+Kaiser Permanente publications related to adolescent health since 2007 include 727 journal articles, 22,521 citations, and 172 citations in PubMed Guidelines.

 High-risk sexual behavior among teens also remains common.
-According to the Centers for Disease Control and Prevention, 30% of U.S. high school students in 2017 reported having had sexual intercourse in the prior 3 months.
-Of these, nearly half had not used a condom, and nearly 20% had used drugs or alcohol prior to intercourse.15 About 7% of students reported having been forced to have intercourse against their will.15 As a consequence of risky sexual behavior, over 200,000 infants were born to teen mothers in 2016,16 and half of new cases of sexually transmitted infections (including 21% of new HIV diagnoses17) occur in adolescents and young adults.18
+According to the Centers for Disease Control and Prevention, 27.4% of U.S. high school students in 2019 reported having had sexual intercourse in the prior 3 months.
+Of these, nearly half had not used a condom, and 21.2% had used drugs or alcohol prior to intercourse.16 About 11% of students reported having been forced to engage in sexual behavior against their will, including unwanted kissing and touching, or being forced to have intercourse.16 As a consequence of risky sexual behavior, nearly 150,000 infants were born to teen mothers in 2021,17 and half of new cases of sexually transmitted infections (including 21% of new HIV diagnoses18) occur in adolescents and young adults.19

-Finally, accidental deaths and injuries, primarily associated with driving, cycling, and walking,19 represent the leading cause of death among teens.20
+Finally, accidental deaths and injuries, primarily associated with driving, cycling, and walking,20 represent the leading cause of death among teens.21

 Adolescent health is an active area of study for Kaiser Permanente Research.
 Scientists across the organization have used our rich, comprehensive, longitudinal data to advance knowledge in the areas of understanding risk, improving patient outcomes, and translating research findings into policy and practice.
-We have published nearly 700 articles related to adolescent health since 2007; together, these articles have been cited more than 19,000 times.
+We have published nearly 730 articles related to adolescent health since 2007; together, these articles have been cited more than 22,000 times.22

 These articles are the product of observational studies, randomized controlled trials, meta-analyses, and other studies led by Kaiser Permanente scientists.
 Our unique environment — a fully integrated care and coverage model in which our research scientists, clinicians, medical groups, and health plan leaders collaborate — lets us contribute generalizable knowledge on adolescent health and many other research topics.